How to Improve Inventory Behind the Bar

 A weekly glance in your back room to determine stock levels might seem sufficient, but the reality of bar inventory is so much more complex.

-As you open a bar, inventory management is paramount, and it’s important to implement best practices that optimize your business operations.
+Inventory management is paramount, and it’s important to implement best practices that optimize your business operations – especially at a bar.

 Try Square Inventory today.